RisMouZ/RaffleT/README.md

 3. Publish your raffle and monitor participation in real-time.

 ## Team
-Xavier B
+- Xavier B "The Designer"
-Paul-Louis C
+- Paul-Louis C "The Engineer"
-Jonathan R
+- Jonathan R "The Conductor"

 ---